joelgibson/IHecke/README.md

 # TODO

+- (High priority) Allow the multiplication `C(w) * C.s` to be driven by a table of mu-coefficients (in other words, a W-graph) so that this special case is extremely fast.
 - (Low priority) Perform transitive reduction on the cell graph.
 - (Low priority) Allow more custom formatting of the output, such as choosing basis names, and choosing formatting of Coxeter group elements.